bogosorter/Musicly/docs/developer/db.md

 #### `createTrack`

 **Description:** Checks if `path` is a valid file format and has valid metadata, and inserts a new track into the database.
 If there is no corresponding album, creates a new one.
+Tracks that don't have album info should be added to an album called 'Unknown'.

 **Arguments:** `path`